andresmontoyab/Python/README.md

 When the above code we deleted the element in the position 1.

-Keep in mind that if you dont pass any index to the pop() method the last element in our list is going to be removed.
+Keep in mind that if you don't pass any index to the pop() method the last element in our list is going to be removed.

 #### Checking Data

-In python is very simple to check if some value exist in our list
+In python is very simple to check if some values exist in our list

  ```python
 list=[]